 The Lord's Taverners, the UK's leading youth cricket and disability sports charity, is accepting applications through its Accessible Minibuses grants programme.
-SEN Schools in the UK can apply to the Lords Taverners for specially-adapted, wheelchair-accessible minibuses.
+SEN Schools and organisations catering for young disabled people in the UK can apply to the Lords Taverners for specially-adapted, wheelchair-accessible minibuses.

 Last year the Lords Taverners delivered 40 specially-adapted, wheelchair-accessible minibuses.
 Examples of schools that received a specially-adapted minibus are:

 - Lakeside School in Hertfordshire;

 - The Garth School and the Priory School in Spalding (Lincolnshire); and

 - Perseid School in Morden, Surrey.